the-kido/cs-notes/content/Summer 2025 Courses/CSCB09/Week 1/Lecture 1 (05-08).md

 `..` refers to the "before" parent directory

-`.` helps you refer to the currect directory ? #todo see why  this is useful
+`.` helps you refer to the current directory ? #todo see why  this is useful
+- Oh, pretend you're in `/home/kido/filesToSort` and you want to call a program `sort-files` which takes in a directory.
+Well instead of typing out the whole path from home, we can just do `sort-files ./` I think. #todo confirmmm
+-